« November 2010 | Main | January 2011 »

 "Morris Feinberg," he replied.

-"Sir, how long have you been coming to the Western Wall and praying?""For about 60 years."
+"Sir, how long have you been coming to the Western Wall and praying?"

 "60 years!
 That's amazing!
 What do you pray for?"